wvchallenges/se-challenge-expenses/README.md

 # Wave Software Development Challenge

-## Intro
+## Goals

-**Goals**

 The problem at hand is very simplistic but, can be interpreted in a myriad of ways.
-Hence the issue at hand here is not merely filling in the requirements, but showing mastery of a specific aspect of web development you are comfortable with.
+Hence the issue at hand here is not merely filling in the requirements, but showing skill in specific aspects of web development you are comfortable with.

 A second goal should be showing that you have knowledge of more than just you core competency, there are a lot of skills coming into successful web development and